GraemeMalcolm/ai-labs/Instructions/exercises/04-language-speech.md

     Under the chat interface, a **Voice input** (**🎙**) button is enabled.

 1. Click the **Voice input** button, and if prompted, allow access to your computer's microphone.
-Then after the tone, say something like "*Should I go to the gym?*".
+Then after the tone, say something like "*What should I consider when choosing a hotel in London?*".

     Your speech should be converted to text and entered as a prompt, to which the model responds.